polterguy/lizzie/docs/introduction.md

 `all` functions.
 The `any` is the equivalent of OR in a traditional programming language, while `all` is the equivalent of AND. `any` will return the first non-null argument that it is given, or null if all arguments are null.
-While `all` will return the first null argument it is given, otherwise it will return the value of its last argument.
+`all` will return the first null argument it is given, otherwise it will return the value of its last argument.
 This allows you to combine `any` and `all` to accomplish the same as OR and AND would do for you normally.
 Consider the following.